esheldon/fitsio/README.md

     # you can add individual keys to an existing HDU
     >>> fits[1].write_key(name, value, comment="my comment")

+    # Write multiple header keys.
+Here records is a dict of keyword-value
+    # pairs, a FITSHDR, or list of dicts with 'name','value', and optionally
+    # 'comment' fields
+    >>> fits[1].write_keys(records)

     >>> fits.close()

     # using a context, the file is closed automatically after leaving the block